H&R Block (NYSE:HRB) Issues FY24 Earnings Guidance

-H&R Block (NYSE:HRB – Get Free Report) issued an update on its FY24 earnings guidance on Tuesday morning.
-The company provided earnings per share guidance of $4.10-4.30 for the period, compared to the consensus earnings per share estimate of $4.18.
+H&R Block (NYSE:HRB – Get Free Report) updated its FY24 earnings guidance on Tuesday.
+The company provided EPS guidance of $4.10-4.30 for the period, compared to the consensus EPS estimate of $4.18.
 The company issued revenue guidance of $3.530-3.585 billion, compared to the consensus revenue estimate of $3.55 billion.

 H&R Block Stock Performance

-H&R Block (NYSE:HRB – Get Free Report) last announced its quarterly earnings data on Tuesday, August 15th.
-The company reported $2.05 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.88 by $0.17.
-The firm had revenue of $1.03 billion during the quarter, compared to analysts’ expectations of $1.01 billion.
-H&R Block had a negative return on equity of 263.99% and a net margin of 15.95%.
-The company’s revenue for the quarter was down 1.7% compared to the same quarter last year.
-During the same period last year, the business posted $1.43 earnings per share.
-On average, equities research analysts expect that H&R Block will post 4.17 earnings per share for the current fiscal year.
+H&R Block (NYSE:HRB – Get Free Report) last issued its quarterly earnings data on Tuesday, November 7th.
+The company reported ($1.05) earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($1.13) by $0.08.
+The business had revenue of $183.80 million for the quarter, compared to analysts’ expectations of $182.06 million.
+H&R Block had a negative return on equity of 281.13% and a net margin of 16.07%.
+The firm’s quarterly revenue was up 2.1% on a year-over-year basis.
+During the same quarter in the prior year, the firm posted ($0.99) EPS.
+Research analysts forecast that H&R Block will post 4.17 EPS for the current fiscal year.

 About H&R Block